C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

 Price Data is cached in `wp-content/uploads/eve-mineral-compare/cache`.

 A "Refresh Prices" button appears at the bottom of the tables.
 If the cache is older than 6 hours, price data will be called and update.
 If it is younger than 6 hours, it will use the cached data.

+I do not plan to expand the functionality of this plugin and consider it complete.